 Since forming CWD Real Estate Investment in 2008, Cummings and his partners have assembled more than 3 million square feet of retail and urban office real estate in West Michigan – making CWD one of the largest, locally-owned property management firms in the area.
 CWD’s investments in the community are focused on providing quality spaces and stability for generations.
 CWD’s most recent projects include the renovation of four historic downtown buildings: the Michigan Trust Building, Ledyard Building, the CWD Building at 50 Louis NW and the historic Rowe Hotel at Michigan and Monroe.
 Each has undergone multi-million dollar updates - the first significant renovations in decades - breathing new life into more than 400,000 square feet of downtown office, residential and retail space.
 CWD also owns and manages the Bucktown development in Grandville, which includes signature retailers such as Cabela’s, Target, Ulta, and Five Guys, as well as Breton Village and Breton Village South.

 Prior to forming CWD, Cummings was founding principal and president of Second Story Properties.
-The real estate development, investment, and management firm was widely recognized as a pioneer in adaptive re-use in West Michigan.
-Under his leadership, Second Story developed and renovated more than 24 properties and 850,000 square feet of office, residential, and mixed use assets.
+The real estate development, investment, and management firm were widely recognized as a pioneer in adaptive re-use in West Michigan.
+Under his leadership, Second Story developed and renovated more than 24 properties and 850,000 square feet of office, residential, and mixed-use assets.
 Previously, Cummings served as partner/president of Macroe Properties.

 Cummings possesses a keen understanding of the processes necessary to utilize local, state, and federal financial incentives to maximize value in underperforming assets.
 He also has significant experience working with local and state governments on successful public-private partnerships.